 We do not utilise third party tracking on our website, and your details will not be passed on to any other groups for marketing or for any other reason without you first being notified.

 Making a Privacy Complaint

-Individuals who are concerned that their privacy has not been dealt with in accordance with the Information Privacy Act 2009 can submit a complaint in writing to the department.
+Individuals who are concerned that their privacy has not been dealt with in accordance with the Information Privacy Act 2009 can submit a complaint in writing to the CEO.
 The complaint should outline the basis for the complaint in as much detail as possible and include an address to which notices and correspondence may be sent during the complaint process.